Duane has had a varied life with athletics, photography, publishing and art being an overriding passion.

 In 1995 he published an Athletics Training diary with many of his best photos and his work featured in many of Australia's top sporting publications.
 In the 1990's he was the official photographer for the Brisbane Broncos, Queensland Crushers, Strikers Soccer, Bullets Basketball, Queensland Reds and Queensland Cricket , Athletics Australia, and many other Australian sporting teams and organisations.

 Awards include winning the 1997 Australian AIPP Editorial Photographer of the year and he also won the 2008 International Aperture Award World Sports Photographer of the Year.
 He also featured with his daughter Holly, on the Australian TV Show Totally Wild on a Feature on Sports Photography and was one of the featured photographers in the Channel 9 documentary "Behind the Lens" that aired in August 2014.

 In 2011 Duane started Peninsula Framing in Redcliffe and specialised in photo restoration of old photos.
-Local history is also a passion for him for over 20 years and he has collected a large Redcliffe History collection of original land sale maps, books and photos.
+Local Redcliffe history is also a passion for him for over 20 years and he has collected a large collection of original land sale maps, books and photos.

 He published his second book, a republished "1932 Tourism Guide to Redcliffe" in 2016 and his third book "The Pictorial History of Redcliffe" featuring restored local historic photos, maps and advertisements, was released in 2017.
-The book has quickly sold out with an updated volume 2 being re published in June 2018 and a recent 3rd edition hardcover released in Dec 2019.
+The book has quickly sold out with an updated softcover being re published in June 2018 and a recent 3rd edition hardcover released in Dec 2019.
 His new book the Pictorial History Of Redcliffe and Districts (1950s to 1980s) is currently being collated and is due for release in April 2022.
 All books are also available digitally on Amazon and Kindle.